The Office (American TV series) season 2: Production

-The second season of the show was produced by Reveille Productions and Deedle-Dee Productions, both in association with NBC Universal Television Studios.
-The show is based on the British series created by Ricky Gervais and Stephen Merchant, who are executive producers on the show.
-The Office is produced by Greg Daniels, who is also executive producer and show runner.
-Returning writers from last season include Daniels, Larry Wilmore, Michael Schur, Mindy Kaling, Paul Lieberstein, and B. J. Novak.
-Joining the writing staff for the second season are Lee Eisenberg and Gene Stupnitsky, who also served as story editors, and Jennifer Celotta, who was a consulting producer.
-Some of the actors also received promotions: Kaling was promoted to story editor, Novak became a co-producer, and Lieberstein became a co-executive producer.
-Series star, Steve Carell, wrote his first Office episode, the season finale, "Casino Night".
+The second season of The Office was produced by Reveille Productions and Deedle-Dee Productions, both in association with NBC Universal Television Studios.
+The show is based on the British series created by Ricky Gervais and Stephen Merchant (who also serve as executive producers of the American version).
+This season was produced by Greg Daniels, who also served as its showrunner.
+Returning writers included Daniels, Larry Wilmore, Michael Schur, Mindy Kaling, Paul Lieberstein, and B. J. Novak.
+New writers for the season included story editors Lee Eisenberg and Gene Stupnitsky, consulting producer Jennifer Celotta, and series star, Steve Carell, who wrote the season finale, "Casino Night".

-Season two featured episodes directed by eight different directors, each of whom aside from Bryan Gordon directed multiple episodes.
-Gordon, Ken Kwapis, Ken Whittingham, and Daniels had all previously directed episodes during season one, while Dennie Gordon, Paul Feig, Victor Nelli, Jr., and Charles McDougall each made their directorial debut for the show.
-While The Office was mainly filmed on a studio set at Valley Center Studios in Van Nuys, California, the city of Scranton, Pennsylvania, where the show is set, was also used for shots of the opening theme.
+In total, eight different individuals directed the season's 22 episodes.
+Four of those directors—Bryan Gordon, Ken Kwapis, Ken Whittingham, and Daniels—had directed episodes during the show's first season.
+For Dennie Gordon, Paul Feig, Victor Nelli, Jr., and Charles McDougall, season two marked their directorial debuts on the show.
+In contrast to the previous season, which had been shot in an actual office building, this season of The Office was mainly filmed on a studio set at Valley Center Studios in Van Nuys, California.

 Despite low ratings from the first season of the show, NBC renewed The Office for a second season.
 Originally, six episodes were ordered, but NBC later ordered an additional seven.
 In early November, NBC again expanded the season by ordering three more episodes, before ordering a full season of 22 episodes in January 2006.

 Cast

-The Office employs an ensemble cast.
-All of the main characters, and some minor ones, are based on characters from the British version of The Office.
+The Office employed an ensemble cast.
+Most of the main characters, and some supporting ones, are based on characters from the British version of The Office.
 While these characters normally have the same attitudes and perceptions as their British counterparts, the roles have been redesigned to better fit the American show.
-The show is known for its large cast size, many of whom are known particularly for their improvisational work.
+The show featured a large cast size, many of whom were known for their improvisational work.